Karri6/db-and-web-dev/sovellus/instructions.md

 # Instructions
-> Previous instructions had mistakenlu still my personal local psql address in the instructions, apologies for anyone that had to go through extra steps to get the program working.
+> Previous instructions had mistakenly still my personal local psql address in the instructions, apologies for anyone that had to go through extra steps to get the program working.

 ## GIT clone
 Start by cloning this repository or download the raw files to your computer.